yostane/xamarin_guide/PostListDetailsXamarin/README.md

 # Displaying a detail page in Xamarin using mvvm

-The keywords are: mvvm, behaviors, commands, navigation service, MVVM Light.
+The keywords are: mvvm (Model-View-ViewModel), , behaviors, commands, navigation service, MVVM Light.

 - [Displaying a detail page in Xamarin using mvvm](#displaying-a-detail-page-in-xamarin-using-mvvm)
     - [Adding the detail page the easy way](#adding-the-detail-page-the-easy-way)